AgarwalConsulting/Go-Training/challenges/basic.md

 ## 6. [Company DS](https://github.com/AgarwalConsulting/Go-Training/blob/master/exercises/basic/ds.go)

-Using maps and slices, create a text interface to allow a user to add employee names to a department in a company.
+Using any of Go DS, create a text interface to allow a user to add employee names to a department in a company.
 For example, "Add Savita to Engineering" or "Add Agam to Sales."
 Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.